derektypist/project-euler-028/README.md

 **Getting Started**

 Enter a whole number between 2 and 1500 and click on the Submit Button.
 The number that is entered is the spiral size.
 For example, if you entered 5, the spiral is 5 x 5.
 You will see the sum of the diagonals in an `n` by `n` spiral, unless you have made an invalid input.
-For example, if you entered 5, you would expect the sum of the diagonals in a 5 x 5 spiral to be 101.
+For example, if you entered 5, you would expect the sum of the numbers on the diagonals in a 5 x 5 spiral to be 101.
 Click on the Reset Button to clear the information or to start again.

 **User Stories**